algorandfoundation/algokit-utils-py/docs/html/_sources/capabilities/transfer.md.txt

 ## Ensuring minimum Algos

 The ability to automatically fund an account to have a minimum amount of disposable ALGOs to spend is incredibly useful for automation and deployment scripts.
-The function to facilitate this is `ensure_funded(algod, parameters)`, which takes a `EnsureBalanceParameters` and returns the underlying `PaymentTxn` if a payment was made, or None otherwise
+The function to facilitate this is `ensure_funded(client, parameters)`, which takes an `EnsureBalanceParameters` instance and returns the underlying `EnsureFundedResponse` if a payment was made, a string if the dispenser API was used, or None otherwise.

 The following fields on `EnsureBalanceParameters` are required to ensure minimum ALGOs:

--   `account_to_fund`: The account address that will receive the ALGOs
+-   `account_to_fund`: The account address that will receive the ALGOs.
+This can be an `Account` instance, an `AccountTransactionSigner` instance, or a string.
--   `min_spending_balance_micro_algos`: The minimum balance of micro ALGOs that the account should have available to spend (i.e. on top of minimum balance requirement)
+-   `min_spending_balance_micro_algos`: The minimum balance of micro ALGOs that the account should have available to spend (i.e. on top of minimum balance requirement).
--   `min_funding_increment_micro_algos`: When issuing a funding amount, the minimum amount to transfer (avoids many small transfers if this gets called often on an active account)
+-   `min_funding_increment_micro_algos`: When issuing a funding amount, the minimum amount to transfer (avoids many small transfers if this gets called often on an active account).
+Default is 0.
--   `funding_source`: The account or signer that will send the ALGOs, if not set will use `get_dispenser_account`
+-   `funding_source`: The account (with private key) or signer that will send the ALGOs.
+If not set, it will use `get_dispenser_account`.
+This can be an `Account` instance, an `AccountTransactionSigner` instance, [`DispenserApiTestnetClient`](https://github.com/algorandfoundation/algokit-utils-py/blob/main/docs/source/capabilities/dispenser-client.md) instance, or None.
+-   `suggested_params`: (optional) Transaction parameters, an instance of `SuggestedParams`.
+-   `note`: (optional) The transaction note, default is "Funding account to meet minimum requirement".
+-   `fee_micro_algos`: (optional) The flat fee you want to pay, useful for covering extra fees in a transaction group or app call.
+-   `max_fee_micro_algos`: (optional) The maximum fee that you are happy to pay (default: unbounded).
+If this is set it's possible the transaction could get rejected during network congestion.

-The function calls Algod to find the current balance and minimum balance requirement, gets the difference between those two numbers and checks to see if it's more than the
-`min_spending_balance_micro_algos` and if so then it will send the difference, or the `min_funding_increment_micro_algos` if that is specified.
+The function calls Algod to find the current balance and minimum balance requirement, gets the difference between those two numbers and checks to see if it's more than the `min_spending_balance_micro_algos`.
+If so, it will send the difference, or the `min_funding_increment_micro_algos` if that is specified.
+If the account is on TestNet and `use_dispenser_api` is True, the [AlgoKit TestNet Dispenser API](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/dispenser.md) will be used to fund the account.

+> Please note, if you are attempting to fund via Dispenser API, make sure to set `ALGOKIT_DISPENSER_ACCESS_TOKEN` environment variable prior to invoking `ensure_funded`.
+To generate the token refer to [AlgoKit CLI documentation](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/dispenser.md#login)

 ## Transfering Assets